• Subscribe Now

 About the Author

 Daniel Raisbeck is a policy analyst on Latin America at the Cato Institute’s Center for Global Liberty and Prosperity.
 Previously he was a senior fellow at the Reason Foundation, the editor‐in‐chief of the PanAm Post, and a lecturer at Universidad Francisco Marroquín in Guatemala.
 He writes frequently on Latin American affairs.
 His op‐eds have appeared in Colombia’s leading news publications, including El Tiempo, Semana, El Nuevo Siglo, and Ámbito Jurídico.
 He has been a regular guest at Univision, NTN24, and other Spanish‐language news outlets.
 A historian by training, he edited Colombia’s official book on the bicentenary of independence (2019) and co‐edited a volume on Macedonian and Roman grand strategy (2020).
 He received his BA in classics from George Washington University and holds a master’s degree in classics from Tulane University.
 He was a doctoral fellow in Ancient History at the Freie Universität Berlin.
 In 2015, he ran for mayor of Bogota as an independent libertarian.
+As a guest contributor, Daniel's opinions are his own and do not necessarily reflect those of Finance Colombia or its staff.

 • google-share